 The Consolidated Plan guides funding priorities for the City of Beaverton, City of Hillsboro, and Washington County for funds received from the Department of Housing & Urban Development (HUD).
 This includes City of Beaverton CDBG funding.

-See the first draft of the 2020-24 Consolidated Plan.
+Learn more about the 2020 - 2024 Consolidated Plan.
 Staff are currently reviewing feedback received and will incorporate and/or respond to feedback prior to the second and final comment period in March.
 The Consolidated Plan must be submitted to HUD by May 15, 2020.

 2019-20 Annual Action Plan available